Analyzing and fixing the issues

 In fact, you might have already achieved an optimization goal that is good enough for your requirements: you decide when to stop the optimization process.

-Now you can validate how the measures fixed have improved the performance of the model by loading your optimized model as a new version.
+Now you can validate how the fixed measures have improved the performance of the model by loading your optimized model as a new version.

 Unverified model in Dax Optimizer